 Use and to reorder the items in the list.

-Click to have the paths sorted alphabetically in the ascending order.
+Click to sort the paths alphabetically in the ascending order.

 PHP Runtime Tab

 The area lists the available PHP stubs, which are normal, syntactically correct PHP files containing annotated function, method, and class signatures, constant definitions, and so on.
 PHP stubs are added to PhpStorm's internal knowledge to enhance coding assistance for all the Standard PHP Library components as well as for common extensions.

 Use the checkboxes next to each item to enable/disable the corresponding stub.

 To load the set of stubs that matches the set of loaded extensions for the currently configured CLI interpreter, click the Sync Extensions with Interpreter button.
 For details on configuring interpreters, see Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.

 If necessary, you can load a set of custom PHP stubs to be used by PhpStorm.
 Click next to the Default stubs path field and provide the stubs folder location in the dialog that opens.
 This way, you can load additional stubs as well as override the bundled ones.